 - High staff turnover can lead to huge recruitment and training costs.

-How much could you save by investing in the health and wellbeing of your employees?
+Save money by investing in staff health and wellbeing

 - Increased productivity

 - Reduced absenteeism and presenteeism (attending work while sick)

 - Greater staff retention